 Still A Speculator Comic Market Problem

 In all honesty though, Bad Idea is more of an exception than a rule.
-The speculator comic market still has a problem because this model is more like gambling than investing.
+The Speculator Comic Market Problem exists because this model is more like gambling than investing.
 That’s not exactly a thriving business model for new generations of readers.
 Which is why we need to talk about the types of adopters.

 This curve starts with innovators, readers who are eager to try something new, sometimes at risk to wasted time and a bit more money.
 Meanwhile early adopters are opinion leaders.
 That just means they try a product in its early life cycle, usually at a fairer price.
 I like to think that I stand on the bridge in the smaller chasm of those two groups.
 That way when my opinion leader senses tingle, I can shout across the Big Scary Chasm for the majority and laggards to hear me.
 Usually to get asked why they should care.